kite-sdk/kite-examples/demo/README.md

     * Run `sudo cp flume.properties /etc/flume-ng/conf/flume.conf` so the Flume agent uses our configuration file.

 __NOTE:__ Don't start Flume immediately after updating the configuration.
-Flume requires that the dataset alerady be created before it will start correctly.
+Flume requires that the dataset already be created before it will start correctly.

 ## Building